parabuzzle/parabuzzle.github.io/_posts/2014-09-19-managing-chef-with-codeship.md

   * ```rake keys:encrypt``` to encrypt in place
   * ```rake keys:decrypt``` to decrypt in place

-As you can see here, we're saving 3 keys: the validator, the user's key, and the data bag key
+As you can see here, we're saving 2 keys: the user's key and the Data Bag key

 All of the encryption is done with the passphrase provided by the environment variable ```KEYS_PASSPHRASE```.
 This is what we set on Codeship to be able to decrypt the keys.